plstcharles/thelper/docs/src/user-guide.rst

 perfect solution for your particular problem, but it will help you discover a solution while enforcing good reproducibility standards.

-If your problem is related to one of the aforementionned tasks, and if you can solve this problem using a standard model architecture already included in PyTorch or in the framework itself, then you might be able to train and export a solution without writing a single line of code.
+If your problem is related to one of the aforementioned tasks, and if you can solve this problem using a standard model architecture already included in PyTorch or in the framework itself, then you might be able to train and export a solution without writing a single line of code.
 It is however typical to work with a custom model, a custom trainer, or even a custom task/objective.
 This is also supported